olalemi/JD-induction--test/README.md

  ## Issue Faced amd how it was resolved

-• I had included the card Div directly into te template string. it was not giving the required output onclick</br>
+• I had included the card and  Div directly into variable called content. it was not giving the required output onclick</br>
- &nbsp;&nbsp;&nbsp;&nbsp; - it was resolved by creatng the div and assingning it a  class dynamically </br>
+ &nbsp;&nbsp;&nbsp;&nbsp; - it was resolved by creatng the div and class dynamically </br>

 • On reload of the page, the local storage keeps the previous stage but the states were not reflective on the cards</br>